 - · Programmable Voltage Reference Sources:

 - One for each ADC peripheral

-- One for each AC peripheral
+- One for each AC and DAC peripheral

 - Each Reference Source Supports Five Different Voltages:

 - 0.55V

 - 1.1V

 - 1.5V

 - 2.5V

 - 4.3V

 The Voltage Reference (VREF) peripheral provides control registers for the voltage reference sources used by several peripherals.
-The user can select the reference voltages for the ADC0 by writing to the ADC0 Reference Select (ADC0REFSEL) bit field in the Control A (VREF.CTRLA) register, and for the AC0 by writing to the AC0 Reference Select (DAC0REFSEL) bit field in the Control A (VREF.CTRLA) register.
+The user can select the reference voltages for the ADC0 by writing to the ADC0 Reference Select (ADC0REFSEL) bit field in the Control A (VREF.CTRLA) register, and for both AC0 and DAC0 by writing to the DAC0 Reference Select (DAC0REFSEL) bit field in the Control A (VREF.CTRLA) register.